dan-schel/vic-transport-api-relay/README.md

 # Can be set to false to disable PTV Platforms polling (default: true).
 # PTV_DEV_ID and PTV_DEV_KEY must still be provided regardless of this value.
 PTV_PLATFORMS_ENABLED = true

+# Can be set to false to disable SCS Platforms scraping (default: true).
+SCS_PLATFORMS_ENABLED = true
 ```

 4. Run `npm start` to start the server.